Monday, February 1, 2021

 "[w]hen training in shamatha, there is some sense of resting, of being quiet and tasting a feeling of quiet peace.
 There is a sense of being fond of that feeling, of being attached to it. [...]
 There is no freedom here because of that fondness, the clinging to the taste of shamatha.
 It's because we are so interested in that feeling of quietness that we are hindered from moving further" (2002, 37).

 Just as there is a subtle fondness associated with śamatha, we can say that even in very long silences between musical notes in a very bland and plain piece of music, there is usually still an affective attunement to an aesthetic state.
 But just like śamatha functions as a prelude to vipaśyanā, musical attunements can lead beyond themselves.
 If the attunement is thin enough, the veil of musical attunement can dissipate, and an unaesthetic emptiness can be revealed in its place.
-It is only when the veil is thin enough to dissipate that the true "principles of Buddhism are to be found" (Miaohui in Grant, 2003, 122).
+It is only when the veil is thin enough to dissipate that the true "principles of Buddhism are to be found" (Miaohui in Grant 2003, 122).
 Hearing the sparse sounds that punctuate monastic life, such as fish drums and bells, musically attune the listener to a very bland musical attunement.
 It is so bland that many people probably even would not consider it to be music.
 But precisely because it is so simple, it has the potential to open up and disappear.

 What can happen at that point of the music disappearing, however, is something that goes beyond what Miaohui describes.
 When this veil is broken, emptiness can be perceived not only in the silences but in the subsequent musical sounds as well.
 We will then hear sounds arising as emptiness, not only arising from emptiness.
 The "principles of Buddhism" might initially just be heard in between the bell and fish-drum, but if truly actualized will make subsequent bells and fish-drums arise as emptiness too.
-There is not in those moments any difference between hearing sounds and silence; playing music becomes "like pumping bellows into the wind" (Sū Shì in Grant, 1994, 80).
+There is not in those moments any difference between hearing sounds and silence; playing music becomes "like pumping bellows into the wind" (Sū Shì in Grant 1994, 80).

 The soteriological qualities of Music

 In concluding the above discussions, aesthetic musical experience can be said to have many qualities.
 Ideally, it invites the listener to rest the mind in its natural nondual state where sounds are perceived with equanimity and as the empty movements of Mind—the union of appearance and emptiness.
 The presence of some conceptuality and subtle grasping–which can be more or less present depending on the aesthetic qualities of the particular piece–can cause this ideal to not be fully realized.
-Even when not fully realized, however, it is still usually intimated very closely.
+Even when not fully realized, however, it can still be intimated very closely.
 What I am concluding is therefore that music can be a valuable resource on the path.

 The poet Saigyo drew a similar conclusion about beauty.
 Even though he did not talk about music explicitly, his description of the experience of beauty was markedly attunemental in character.
 In a verse describing his experience of awakening, satori, Saigyo drew a causal link between being attuned to beauty and awakening: